Dolphin Research Institute Tour to Tonga

 After experiencing the operation provided by Dave and his team first-hand, the Institute has agreed to put aside a week in 2017 that we will recommend to our supporters as both an experience of a lifetime and excellent example of ethical ecotourism.

 “The wonder of looking into the eye of a humpback whale off Tonga was a remarkable and moving experience that reminded me of why I became a biologist in the first place.
-Dave’s commitment to the welfare and understanding of the whales, combined with his gift as a skipper and guide, make the Blue Water Explorer whale swims a standout ethical ecotourism experience that I am delighted to recommend.”
+Dave’s commitment to the welfare and understanding of the whales, combined with his gift as a skipper and guide, make these whale swims a standout ethical ecotourism experience that I am delighted to recommend.”